Small Stream Floodplain Forest (Northern Piedmont)

 More About This Natural Community

 The first step to recognizing this natural community is to recognize its setting—the floodplains of streams.
 When streams overflow, they flood these areas and deposit sediment from upstream.
-The canopy of the Tuliptree Small-Stream Floodplain Forest is dominated by tuliptree in variable combinations with other trees such as red maple and box-elder.
+The canopy of the Small Stream Floodplain Forest is dominated by tuliptree in variable combinations with other trees such as red maple and box-elder.
 You may also see American sycamore trees and American hornbeam.
 Eastern poison-ivy vines are common, so watch out!
-The field layer (low plants) is diverse and may include jumpseed and jewelweed.
+The field layer (low plants) is diverse and may include jumpseed and orange jewelweed.
 It may also be overrun with non-native plants because this type of habitat is fertile and has been frequently disturbed not only by flooding and sedimentation, but by human use as well—including farming and grazing, utility corridors, recreation, and development.
 Non-native Japanese stiltgrass* is often abundant.

 Look for It in These National Parks